messi1/qmlscribble/README.md

 qmlscribble
 ===========

-A simple drawing tool with QML and C++
+A simple drawing tool realized with Qt5/QML and C++